zowe/community/Project Management/Meeting Minutes and Agenda/20210114/Meeting Minutes.md

 5. Squad Status:
     - Onboarding (Rose)
     - Core/Web/Editor (Nolan/James)
     - API Mediation Layer & Security (Elliot)
+      - Continuing with Caching API VSAM implementation (HA: Caching service: Size constraints for data #998 and HA: Caching service: Load test scenarios #999).
+      - Starting on a PoC looking at MQ as an alternative to VSAM (HA: Create a POC for MQ as a persistent solution for Caching. #980).
+      - Has anyone been able to test the caching API yet?
+      - x509 Client Certificates going out with 1.19 with caveat that tests on ACF2 are ongoing.
     - CLI (MikeB)
     - Performance & High Availability (HA) (Jack)
     - Documentation (Brandon/Ashley/Jim/Jason)